|Sweep status||In development|

 |Survey mode||Face to face|

-The Age 50 Sweep provides the opportunity to collect a range of information from cohort members to aid the understanding of mid-life outcomes across multiple life domains and their lifetime determinants.
+The Age 50 Sweep will begin in 2020 and provides the opportunity to collect a range of information from cohort members to aid the understanding of mid-life outcomes across multiple life domains and their lifetime determinants.

-This data collection will build upon the extensive data collected from birth and across the lifetime of study members and will facilitate comparisons with other generations, particularly the 1958 cohort at 50, and the 1946 cohort at 53, allowing for the study of social change.
+This data collection will build on the extensive data collected from birth and across the lifetime of cohort members and will facilitate comparisons with other generations, particularly the 1958 cohort at 50, and the 1946 cohort at 53, allowing for the study of social change.

-This theme covers topics such as social networks, relationships with partners, parents, children, friends, neighbourhood, social capital, social, political and cultural participation, attitudes and values, and religion.
+Family, relationships and identity: including topics such as social networks, relationships with partners, parents, children, friends, neighbourhood, social and cultural capital, social and political participation, attitudes and values, religion, and expectations.

 BCS70 Survey Manager